mikesprague/my-start-page/README.md

 # My Start Page

-Minimalist new tab start page extension
+Minimalist open source new tab extension for Chrome (no analytics or 3rd party tracking scripts used)

 ## About

-- Layout/design based on what I liked from the Momentum browser extension.
+- Layout/design based on what I liked from the Momentum browser extension
 - Date and time with greeting
 - Current temp/conditions ([powered by Dark Sky](https://darksky.net/poweredby/))
 - Random quote (from [Quotes on Design API](https://quotesondesign.com/api/))